 2. Within twenty-four hours after completing the investigation.

-B. Every law enforcement officer or public employee who, in the regular course of duty, investigates a motor vehicle accident that results in damage to the property of any person in an amount of one thousand dollars or less, but that does not result in the issuance of a citation or bodily injury or death, shall complete a portion of the written report of the accident.
+B. Every law enforcement officer or public employee who, in the regular course of duty, investigates a motor vehicle accident that results in damage to the property of any person in an amount of $2,000 or less, but that does not result in the issuance of a citation or bodily injury or death, shall complete a portion of the written report of the accident.
 The portion of the written report shall:

 1. Be completed either at the time of and at the scene of the accident or after the accident by interviewing participants or witnesses.

 2. Be completed within twenty-four hours after completing the investigation.

 3. Include the following minimum information:

 (a) The time, day, month and year of the accident.

 (b) Information adequate to identify the location of the accident.

 (c) Identifying information for all involved parties and witnesses, including name, age, sex, address, telephone number, vehicle ownership and registration and proof of insurance.

 (d) A narrative description of the facts of the accident, a simple diagram of the scene of the accident and the investigating officer's name, agency and identification number.